lilRedBb/IPaint450/README.md

 - in Persistence package
 - MakeGroupFrame: calculates group's members' coordinates and return in PairPoint(startPoint,endPoint).
 - in GUI package
-- in CommandHistory: undoStack is a collections of all IUndoable objects, and reDrawUndoStack() will composite all shapes.
+- in ShapeList: shapelist is a collections of all IUndoable objects, and run() will composite all shapes to run.